wxleong/tpm2-cmd-ref/README.md

 $ tpm2_startup -c
 ```

-Keep an eye on the TPM transient and session memory:
+When you are not using the TPM resource manager, keep an eye on the TPM transient and session memory:
 ```all
 $ tpm2_getcap handles-transient
 $ tpm2_getcap handles-loaded-session